Code Reform

 Share Code Reform on Facebook Share Code Reform on Twitter Share Code Reform on Linkedin Email Code Reform link

-What Will Code Reform Do & Not Do?
+What Will Code Reform Do?

-Code reform will be intentionally designed to have a positive impact on many facets of new development.
-This may mean allowing more housing in places that allow people to live in closer proximity to where they work, shop, and find services.
-It can also mean promoting more housing diversity and affordability.
-Or that homeowners have better options for renovating their properties.
-The code reform can also improve how buildings integrate with the surrounding neighborhood.
-Lastly, code updates can improve the type and quality of public amenities that are included with new development.
-This includes streets, trails, and parks.
+Code Reform will update our zoning and development codes to implement the community vision adopted in the Our Missoula 2045 Land Use Plan.
+This will mean allowing more housing in places that allow people to live closer to where they work, shop, and find services.
+It will also mean promoting more housing diversity and affordability throughout the City, while considering how buildings integrate with the surrounding neighborhood.
+Lastly, Code Reform will include improvements to the type and quality of public amenities that are included with new development, like streets, trails, and parks.

 Learn More